Sedation Dentistry – Castle Rock, WA

 Nitrous Oxide

-Nitrous oxide is commonly used to help patients with mild dental anxiety achieve relaxation during a dental appointment.
 Administered via a mask that is worn over the nose, you will be instructed to inhale the mixture of nitrous oxide and oxygen.
-Within minutes, you will begin to feel almost lightheaded and fully relaxed.
+Within minutes, you will begin to feel comfortable, at ease, and fully relaxed.
 A warm sensation is possible while some report feeling as if they are floating.
-Nitrous oxide does not fully sedate you but instead, helps to calm nerves and allows you to remain cognizant enough to respond to cues by Dr. Kennington and his dental team.
+Nitrous oxide does not fully sedate you; instead, it calms nerves and allows you to remain cognizant enough to respond to cues from Dr. Kennington and his dental team.
+You can expect that we will closely monitor you throughout your appointment to provide any adjustments as needed.

 Oral Conscious Sedation

-Oral sedation is a moderate form of sedation that may be the right choice for patients who cannot feel truly comfortable when receiving only nitrous oxide.
 Our team will prescribe anti-anxiety medication and give you detailed instructions on when to take it before your appointment’s scheduled time.
 Once the effects begin, you should remain awake but feel deeply relaxed and at ease.
-You may not even remember any details about the visit once you have returned home and recovered from the sedative effects.
+Dr. Kennington and our team will continue to monitor your breathing throughout your appointment to ensure you remain safe and relaxed.

 If you plan to undergo oral sedation, you will need a trusted friend or family member to escort you to and from our Castle Rock, WA location.
 They will need to observe you afterward until the sedative wears off.
-This type of sedation may be a good option for patients who are needing several dental procedures and would like to receive them all in one visit for added convenience.

 IV Sedation